How Do We know an Item is Antique or Vintage?

 Pieces of the Puzzle

-Many naturally want assurance that an item is of the age and specifications that The Three Graces states in the descriptions.
-Jewelry is dated in the same manner as an antique furniture specialist evaluates and dates a piece of furniture.
+Many naturally want assurance that an item is of the age and specifications that The Three Graces states.
+Jewelry is dated much in the same manner as an antique furniture specialist evaluates and dates something.
 Perhaps you have seen an Antique’s Road Show episode where an expert deconstructs everything about the item?
 The wood, joints, materials, construction and overall design was assessed and the appraiser was able to date the object.

 The same is true of jewelry.
 It is all about evaluating the many relevant facts of the piece and then putting them together in context within the history of jewelry.
 Facts that lead to dating and authentication may include the techniques employed in the metal-smithing and construction, what materials were used, what gems and gem cuts were employed, the types of settings for the stones, the aesthetics and overall design and form as well as the condition and level of wear.